gpstrutz/typescript-course/README.md

 # Typescript-Course
-Contains my trail to learn Typescript and my personal notes about each class
+Contains my journey to learn Typescript and my personal notes about each class